milobyte/MiniGNC-2/README.md

    - Follow this link to install: https://neo4j.com/download/

 **Note:** sudo is used to execute Mininet commands.
-Unless your password is 'Mininet' you must change `mysite/gui/templates/gui/buttons.py line <UPDATE>` to your sudo password.
+Unless your password is 'Mininet' you must change `mysite/gui/templates/gui/buttons.py line 283` to your sudo password.
 Yes, this is insecure for native installs and should be handled differently in the future.

 ## To Run The Project: